justim/access/docs/presenters.md

 ```

 As you can see the `owner` field of the project is also filled, as that entity
 presenter uses `UserPresenter`.
-This feature is very powerfu, you can easily
+This feature is very powerful, you can easily
 create more complex entity presenters by composing them together.
 Keep in mind,
-though, to prevent circular entity presenters.
+though, prevent circular entity presenters.
 This will throw an exception.

 :::note Avoid circular entity presenters
 This will completely blow up with an `Access\Exception`.